The Shared Economy Offers Limited Solutions for Corporate Housing

 - Maintenance of high levels of liability insurance

 - Prompt response to maintenance and service requests

 - Availability of professional cleaning services during the stay

 Private rental arrangements may be a wonderful experience for a 10-day vacation rental in Paris.
 But think twice and then maybe once more if you’re considering accepting this model as corporate housing option.

 About Nomad Temp Housing

-Employing a unique model of technology and personalised customer care that utilises a bidding platform of more than 950 vetted partners worldwide, Nomad Temporary Housing offers a single point of contact for clients.
-Nomad capitalises on its vast array of partners to offer thousands of apartments and suite hotel rooms to clients in the locations they need, with the selection of choice they demand.
+Employing a unique model of technology and personalized customer care that utilizes a bidding platform of more than 950 vetted partners worldwide, Nomad Temporary Housing offers a single point of contact for clients.
+Nomad capitalizes on its vast array of partners to offer thousands of apartments and suite hotel rooms to clients in the locations they need, with the selection of choice they demand.
 Our top clients report Nomad’s service delivery is a step above any other global serviced accommodation brand.